pointlesspun/hand-of-cards/README.md

 This project was created while learning React and is currently very much under development.
 Clean-up and refactoring are very much in order.
 Outstanding features (in no particular order):

-* [bug] Block the browser from scrolling when pressing keydown
 * [bug] See if the blocking of events can also be used to avoid side effects of swipes (ie swipedown)
 * [bug] Avoid scrollbars
 * Add play button as well